symfony/symfony-docs/book/page_creation.rst

 .. tip::

-    If you setup a proper virtual host in
-    :doc:`Apache or Nginx </cookbook/configuration/web_server_configuration>`,
+    If you set up a proper virtual host in :doc:`Apache or Nginx </cookbook/configuration/web_server_configuration>`,
     replace ``http://localhost:8000`` with your host name - like ``http://symfony.dev/app_dev.php/lucky/number``.